Open Accounting

 Design

-They need to make customers think that their first priority is not profit, but the benefit of the customer.
+They need to make customers think that their chief priority is not profit, but the benefit of the customer.
 That’s what selling is all about.
 If everything the company does is completely open to the public, its priorities will be clear.
-Anyone who understands accounts can know all they need to know about a company if they have full access to them.
-That’s why police forces always go for the accounts in an investigation
+Anyone who understands accounts can know all they need to know about a company if they have full access to the accounts.
+That’s why police forces always go for the accounts in an investigation.

 The accounts have to be kept private, because they contain evidence of true priorities, among other things.
 As a designer, no matter how much you might want the company to be all the things you put in the public-facing part of it, you are working within the legal restrictions of obligations to shareholders.
 You’re caught up in a mess of corporate institutions—government, the corporation you registered, all the different institutions that hold most of the shares, partner organizations and so on.
 There’s no humanity there, no conscience, yet somehow you have to make a public presentation of “corporate responsibility”.